A K-theoretic interpretation of real Deligne cohomology: Equivalent descriptions of

+Similarly, for any Fr\'echet algebra $A$, we have that $\GL_n(A)$ is a closed subset of a Fr\'echet space.
+If $A$ is a Banach algebra, then $\GL_n(A)\subset M_n(A)$ is an open subset of a Banach space, hence a Banach manifold.
+It follows that for any multiplicatively convex Fr\'echet algebra $A$, the space $\GL_n(A)$ is an inverse limit of Banach manifolds, but in general it will not be open in $M_n(A)$.

-Similarly, for any Fr\'echet algebra $A$, we have $\GL_n(A)\in \FrM$.
-If $A$ has the structure of an augmented $R$-algebra for some finite-dimensional real algebra $R$, and $K$ is a Lie subgroup of $\GL_n(R)$, then the reasoning above shows that $K\backslash \GL_n(A)$ is also a Fr\'echet manifold.
+If $A$ has the structure of an augmented Fr\'echet $R$-algebra for some finite-dimensional real algebra $R$, and $K$ is a Lie subgroup of $\GL_n(R)$, then the reasoning above shows that $K\backslash \GL_n(A)$ is a Fr\'echet manifold whenever $\GL_n(A)$ is so.